 Cost Accounting Standards Disclosure Statement (DS-2) defines the University cost principles and is filed with the US Department of Health and Human Services, the University’s federal cognizant agency.
 These cost principles define costs that are appropriate as a direct cost to an award and costs that are consistently included in the indirect cost pool.
 The DS-2 defines the University’s systems for certifying time and effort.

 Cost sharing is that portion of "allowable" externally sponsored program costs not borne by the sponsor.
 "Matching" is a form of cost sharing often characterized by a required ratio (e.g., 1:1) of cost sharing to sponsor supported costs.
 The distinction between cost sharing and matching is not as important as the management and accounting for these project costs.
 When cost sharing or matching is provided through expenditure of other funding sources by the University the supporting documentation is based on cash outlays and recorded in project funds (15C funds).
 When the cost sharing or matching is provided through third party expenditures on behalf of the project, the substantiation of the value of the cost sharing or matching must be accepted by the University.
 In-kind cost sharing or matching contributions are donated services, use of non-University equipment, or space, that do not require any cash outlay therefore require special care in substantiating the values.
-The most important source of information on nonfederal cost shares can be found in OMB Circular A-110.
+The most important source of information on nonfederal cost shares can be found in OMB Circular A-110 and Uniform Guidance.
 Refer to the University policy and procedures on cost sharing.